 When Will Disneyland Reopen?

-Though Disneyland has not yet shared a reopening date, according to updated California regulations, the park can open at a limited capacity of 15 percent in April.
-The new guidelines announced on March 5 also state that only people who live in California can buy tickets to the resort.
-In addition, Disneyland may well implement its own policies before opening doors.
+On March 17, Disneyland and Disney California Adventure Park announced an opening date of April 30.
+In accordance with updated California regulations, the park can open at a limited capacity of 15 percent.
+The new guidelines announced on March 5, 2021, also state that only people who live in California can buy tickets to the resort through a new theme park reservation system.
+In addition, Disneyland will implement new health and safety policies and operational changes that follow guidance from health authorities before opening its doors.

-Back on June 10, 2020 according to reporting in The Hollywood Reporter, Disneyland announced plans to to begin a phased reopening on July 9, with theme parks reopening July 17.
+Back in June 2020, according to reporting in The Hollywood Reporter, Disneyland announced plans to begin a phased reopening on July 9, 2020, with theme parks reopening July 17.
 The plan was for Downtown Disney to reopen on July 9, with hotels aiming to open July 23.
-However, that plan was pushed back for the theme parks; on June 24 Disneyland announced they would delay the reopening of the park and hotels per California state guidelines.
+However, that plan was pushed back for the theme parks; on June 24 Disneyland announced it would delay the reopening of the park and hotels per California state guidelines.
 Downtown Disney still reopened as planned on July 9.
 According to the release from Disney, California planned to revisit the theme park reopening guidelines "sometime after July 4."
 The company had said it would share a new reopening date once it had a clearer understanding of those guidelines.

 What Procedures Will Disney Parks Follow When They Reopen?

 Florida's Orange County Economic Recovery Task Force has been hard at work putting together a series of safe reopening procedures for Orlando-area businesses, including its world-famous theme parks.
-With the announcement on May 27 that Disney World will begin it's phased reopening on July 11, we know that there will be limited park capacity, increased cleanliness procedures, and additional hand-sanitizing stations, as well as a mask requirement, temperature checks, and enforced social distancing procedures.
+With the announcement on May 27, 2020, that Disney World would begin it's phased reopening on July 11, we knew that there would be limited park capacity, increased cleanliness procedures, and additional hand-sanitizing stations, as well as a mask requirement, temperature checks, and enforced social distancing procedures.
 You can read more about those guidelines here.

-When Shanghai Disneyland opened on May 11, we were given a glimpse into the options Disney is now implementing in its Walt Disney World reopening.
+When Shanghai Disneyland opened on May 11, 2020, we were given a glimpse into the options Disney is now implementing.
 According to a press release, this includes "opening with limited attendance and required advanced ticketing and reservations, accommodating social distancing in queues, restaurants, ride vehicles and other facilities throughout the park, and implementing increased frequency of sanitization and disinfection."
-With the announcement that these procedures will be in place when Disney World reopens, it's seeming more likely that similar procedures will be in place when Disneyland reopens, though there is currently no formal announcement from the company.

 Currently, there won't be any parades, theater shows, nighttime fireworks, or character meet-and-greets, but Disneyland Shanghai is planning a few character experiences that will keep Mickey and Minnie at a safe distance from guests.
 According to The Hollywood Reporter, none of these measures seem to be deterring Shanghai Disneyland guests, as first-day tickets sold out in minutes.